 On the 7th November 2012 I shut down my side project called "FireworksLab" which was a classical free design resources site for Adobe Fireworks files.
 It’s been a while but I finally got some free time to explain why I shut it down last year.

 Recently, I was thinking about some ways to increase my earnings and also handle the increased amount of inquiries I’m getting every week.
-Since I’m charging my clients for the time I spent working on their projects (classical hourly rates), the most obvious way is to just increase these rates, which results in higher-paid projects and probably fewer clients.
-After some time thinking about different models on how to charge a client for my freelance work, I developed a different approach, which I'm going to explain in this post.
+Since I’m charging my clients for the time I spent working on their projects (classical hourly rates), the most obvious way is to just increase these rates.

 In the third issue of my CSS series, I will describe how to generate ellipse shaped box-shadows without using any images and with minimal markup.
 This technique will help you, with just a few lines in CSS3, to build on a very popular design trend.

 Around a half year ago, I quit my full time job at a creative agency in Stuttgart, Germany.
 I went straight into full- time freelance work and I‘ve never looked back.
-In this article, I want to share my thoughts about being a freelance designer as it may be a useful resource for others who want to become independent someday or who are already freelance.
+In this article, I want to share my thoughts about being a freelance designer.

 In the second issue of this little CSS series, I want to show you how to create perfect inputs by using a lot of box shadows.
 Even if the input has an optical border, we won‘t use the border property here to achieve some nicer aesthetics.

 When it comes to user interface design, Adobe Fireworks is an excellent tool for laying out your ideas and also for creating cutting edge graphics for your App/Website.
 Like in any other graphic software, there are different ways to create one effect.